 F is for Florence, Italy

 We spent one day in Florence on a day trip from Rome, where we were basing ourselves during our trip in Italy.
-We managed to fit in several activities that one day, including a visit to Florence Cathedral and a climb up the bell tower.
+We managed to fit in several activities that one day, including a visit to Florence Cathedral, a climb up the bell tower, and an evening food tour.
 This is of course another amazing city for art lovers, featuring the renowned Uffizi Gallery and the Galleria dell’Accademia, which houses Michaelangelo’s David.

 G is for Girona, Spain